Safety and Liveness of Quantitative Properties and Automata: Subroutine: Constant-Function Check

-\begin{proof}[Proof of \cref{cl:ConstantCheckLimAvg}] {\PSpaceH}ness is shown in \cref{cl:ConstantCheckLowerBound}.
+\begin{thm} Deciding whether a $\LimInfAvg$- or $\LimSupAvg$-automaton expresses a constant function, for a given constant or any constant, is \PSpaceC. \end{thm} \begin{proof} {\PSpaceH}ness is shown in \cref{cl:ConstantCheckLowerBound}.
 Consider a $\LimInfAvg$- or $\LimSupAvg$-automaton $\A$.
 We provide the upper bound as follows.
 First we construct in polynomial time a distance automaton $\D$, and then we reduce our statement to the limitedness problem of $\D$, which is decidable in \PSpace~\cite{Sim94}.

 By \cref{cl:ComputingTopValue}, one can first compute in polynomial time the top value of $\A$ denoted by $\top$.
 Thus, $\A$ expresses an arbitrary constant if and only if it expresses the constant function $\top$.
 From $\A$, we construct the automaton $\A'$, by subtracting $\top$ from all transitions weights (by \cref{cl:ComputingTopValue}, $\top$ is guaranteed to be rational).
 By construction the top value of $\A'$ is $0$, i.e., $\A'(w)\leq 0$ for all $w$, and the question to answer is whether $\A'$ expresses the constant function $0$, namely whether or not exists some word $w$ such that $\A'(w)<0$.